paulerdosofneopets/pomf/README.md

 #Installation
 Simply open the xpi file in your browser.

+#Usage
+Right click on an image or link and select Link Upload (L) or Image Upload (I).

 #Building
 If you wish to build the xpi file yourself, run the following command.
 ```